-The EDP Psychiatry Registrar works closely with the Consultant Psychiatrist and clinical team in the overall management of patients.
-They also conduct assessments prior to admission to determine patient suitability to the program.
+The EDP Psychiatry Registrar works closely with the medical Directors/Consultant Psychiatrists in the overall management of patients and also conducts assessments to determine patient suitability to the program.

 Program Coordinator/Psychologist

 LEAP and PREP each have a Program Coordinator / Psychologist who is responsible for the inpatient therapy program and overall psychological management of patients.
 Program Coordinators / Psychologists provide individual therapy to patients and may also conduct assessments to determine patient suitability to the program.